chekeAditya/Android-Interview-Question/Random_Question/Readme.md

     - What are Scope Functions?
         - Makes your code consice and readable.
     - Types of Scope Functions?
-        1. With :- return: lambda result, Context object: this
+        1. With :- return: lambda result, Context object: this (  which doesn’t provide lamda result)
-        2. Let :-
+        2. Let :- ( used for the null safety calls )
-        3. Run :-
+        3. Run :- (used for both compilation and initiazing)
-        4. Apply :- return: context Object, context Object : this
+        4. Apply :- return: context Object, context Object : this ( used for the initiazling)
-        5. Also:- return: context object, Context Object: it
+        5. Also:- return: context object, Context Object: it ( used to perform any extra operation for the function )
-    - Key DIfference between the scope functions?
-    - When, Where, and how to use scope functions?

-    - Short Guide of using scope functions?
-- Extension Function?
+- Extension Function

     Ability to add more functionality to the existing classes by without inheriting them.
 This is achieved through a feature known as extensions.
 When a function is added to an existing class it is known as extension functions.

     for more details refer [this](https://github.com/chekeAditya/Data-Structure-Algorithm/blob/main/CodingTask/ExtensionsFunctions/ExtensionFunction.kt)

-- Suspend Function?
+- Suspend Function

     Suspend function is a function that could be started, paused and resume.
-And the important point about Suspend funciton is we that we are only allowed to called a suspend function from a Corouine or any other suspend function.
+And the important point about Suspend funciton that you are only allowed to called a suspend function from a Corouine or any other suspend function.

-- Delay Functions?
+- Delay Functions

     It is a function which delays coroutine for a given time without blocking a thread, and resumes it after a specified time.
 When we add the suspend keyword in the function, all the cooperations are automatically done for us.
 We don't have to use when or switch cases in order to switch from one fuction to another.

-- Inline Functions?
+- Inline Functions

     Inline function instruct compiler to insert complete body of the function wherever that function got used in the code.